BABY PROOF – EMILY GIFFIN

 Of course, things go wrong.

 Ben, after a few years of marriage, begins to think that perhaps he’d like to have a child.
 He brings it up eventually and Claudia squashes the idea quickly.
 But it continues to come up: while watching a sports game, he comments that he would like to teach a son how to play sports and keep score (or a daughter too, he hastily adds).
 Claudia is unresponsive and feels sure that this fad, like the expensive antique guitar and lessons of a few years ago, will pass and they will return to their programmed life.
 But it doesn’t and things begin to fall apart for them.

 The story of Baby Proof was a bit too drawn out for me – I felt like it spent simply too much time wandering around, working on side plots and wasting my time, without really furthering the plot.
 Looking back, I realize that this happened in the previous two books as well, but this one seemed more obvious, more irritating.
 I felt like the real story was in the book ends – I enjoyed the setup and I liked the ending (although it was perhaps less conclusive than I would have preferred), but everything in between seemed a bit meaningless, as if it was only trying to fill a word count.

 There were also too many characters that I just couldn’t bring myself to really feel anything for, either negatively or positively.
 I simply did not care.
 Their plot lines seemed flat, forced, and unrealistic.

-Baby Proof is a fine airplane or beach book, but not something I would reread or recommend to friends.
+Baby Proof by Emily Giffin is a fine airplane or beach book, but not something I would reread or recommend to friends.
 It’s just too empty, too pointless.
 The funny bits, the parts that made me think twice, simply could not hold up the heavy bulk of the book.